AJBrohi/random-password-generator/README.md

 # Random Password Generator

-This Python program generates a random password according to the user's choice of combinations.
-The user can choose the length and types of characters for their password to create a strong and secure password.
+This is a Python program that generates random passwords based on user's choice of letters, numbers and symbols.
+The user can choose from four different types of combinations for their password.

-The user can select from four different combinations when generating a password.
-Combinations are:
+## Combinations

 1. [Only Letters and Numbers](#ln "Goto Only Letters and Numbers")
 2. [Only Letters and Symbol](#ls "Goto Only Letters and Symbol")